What is Vibe Coding?

 Web Platforms

 Build entirely in the browser.
 No local setup needed.
-Best for non-developers, quick prototypes, and anyone who wants to ship without touching a terminal.
+Use the Lovable API or Bolt to ship apps without touching a terminal.

 - Bolt— Full-stack apps from a prompt.
 Deploys instantly.
 Built on StackBlitz's WebContainers.